 Elena Sefertzi received a Master in Sociology from the University of Sorbonne and a PhD from the Ecole des Hautes Etudes en Science Sociales, Paris.
 She has a rich professional experience in the management of innovation, technology transfer, and regional innovation strategies.
 Elena served as CEO of INTELSPACE till June 2014.
 She is an associate professor at the Department of Spatial Planning and Development, Faculty of Engineering, Aristotle University.

-Nicos Komninos is co-founder of INTELSPACE and currently a professor of Urban Development and Innovation Policy at the Aristotle University of Thessaloniki.
-He holds a Master’s Degree of Architecture-Engineering, post-graduate studies in Semantics, and a PhD from the EHESS Paris.
-His research interests are on cyber-physical systems of innovation (software applications and platforms for innovation; smart specialisation strategies; measuring innovation performance) and intelligent / smart cities (formation and evolution; ontology and architectures; strategy and software applications).
+Nicos Komninos is co-founder of INTELSPACE and professor at the Aristotle University of Thessaloniki.
+He holds a master’s degree of Architecture-Engineering, post-graduate studies in Semantics, and a PhD from the EHESS Paris.
+His research interests are in two fields (1) intelligent / smart cities: intelligent city evolution, structure, strategy and planning, smart ecosystems, connected intelligence, and (2) systems of innovation: territories of innovation, innovation platforms, transformative innovation, innovation strategies, measurement of innovation performance.